einhep/einhep.github.io/_posts/2018-08-13-100daysofchallenge.md

     - 机器学习
 ---

-> This is the begin of 100 days of challenge
+> This is the beginning of 100 days of challenge

 ## 100 days of algorithms
 [100 days of algorithms](https://github.com/einhep/100days)